Skip to content

 Constructor

-By default the initial transition of a class state machine executes at the time of constructing the class-with-statemachine instance.
-This happens because the generated default constructor will call an operation rtg_init1() which contains the code from the initial transition.
-If you want to wait with "starting" the state machine until a later point in time you need to define your own parameterless constructor which doesn't call this function.
+By default the initial transition of a class state machine will not execute at the time of constructing the class-with-statemachine instance.
+If you want this to happen, you need to create a constructor with a call to the operation rtg_init1() which contains the code from the initial transition.
+If you want to wait with "starting" the state machine you can instead call rtg_init1() at a later point in time, for example from a regular member function of the class.

 You can define any constructors you need on a class with a state machine.
 They are regular C++ constructors and allow to pass initialization data when creating a class-with-statemachine instance.
 Remember to call the rtg_init1() function in all such constructors, if you want the state machine to start at the time of creating the class-with-statemachine instance.